MaTi5893/Napoleon-s-Legacy-Remastered/Napoleon's Legacy_Remake/dev_diary/Scandinavia.md

 - Danemark will be given one factory of Steamer transport in Sjaelland
 - Danemark will be given the Battleship Column Doctrine tech
 - Sweden will get the ideological thought tech
+- Copenhagen will now have a lvl 2 port
+- every Baltic Island will have a lvl 1 port
+- Increase of Denmark's fleet (to 70 ships)
+- Increase of Swedish fleet (30 ships)
+- Less soldier pop for PPLC
+- give UK a general
+- increase conquest cb state requirement
+- remove Russian truce of PC
+- Budjak state to Russia
+- fix and upgrade regarding preexisting decision and events
+- Remove every PLC's core on Austria and Russia
+- Give Prussia cores on Posen